alrojo/tensorflow-tutorial/download-and-setup/README.md

 # Download and Setup

-This tutorial will guide installation of TensorFlow on either Linux, OSX and Windows.
+This tutorial will guide installation of TensorFlow on Linux, OSX and Windows.

 # Docker